spatialos/gdk-for-unity/docs/content/intro-workflows-spatialos-entities.md

 ### GameObjects and SpatialOS entities

-When working with the SpatialOS GDK using the GameObject and MonoBehaviour workflow, you can think of SpatialOS entities as approximating to Unity GameObjects.
+When working with the SpatialOS GDK using the MonoBehaviour workflow, you can think of SpatialOS entities as approximating to Unity GameObjects.
 However, while traditional Unity development with GameObjects involves creating a GameObject first and then adding various GameObject components to it to give it the functionality you want, to create SpatialOS entities, you do something different.
 Instead, you first make a SpatialOS entity and add its data, the GDK then creates a Unity ECS entity to store all the data, and then it creates a GameObject to represent this in your game (if you want it to; you may not want it to, which we discuss below.)

 So, you set up a worker and it is the worker which sends a request to the [Runtime]({{urlRoot}}/content/glossary#spatialos-runtime) to create a SpatialOS entity.
 Once the Runtime has created the SpatialOS entity, that worker receives a notification which triggers it to create a corresponding ECS entity.
 It can also create a corresponding GameObject, if you have set it up to do this.
 In your Unity Project, the ECS entity and any corresponding GameObject represent the SpatialOS entity.

-It’s worth noting that, even if you use only the GameObject-MonoBehaviour workflow, the GDK still uses ECS under the hood.
+It’s worth noting that, even if you use only the MonoBehaviour workflow, the GDK still uses ECS under the hood.

 #### Not all SpatialOS entities are GameObjects